mclerix/modernize-apps-guides/lab3.md

 Execute the following `oc` command to create a new project:

-`oc new-project userXX-coolstore-prod --display-name='Coolstore Monolith - Production'`
+`oc new-project $OCP_USER-coolstore-prod --display-name='Coolstore Monolith - Production'`

-This will create a new OpenShift project called `userXX-coolstore-prod` from which our production application will run.
+This will create a new OpenShift project called `$OCP_USER-coolstore-prod` from which our production application will run.

 **2. Add the production elements**